Skip to Main Content

 Pros

-Reports to all three credit bureaus, which can help build your credit history
+The issuer reports your card activity to all three credit bureaus, which can help build your credit history.

 Cons

-• No rewards program or tools to help build good financial habits, which can be found with other credit cards available with limited credit.
+• This card has no rewards program or tools to help build good financial habits, which you can find on other credit cards available with limited credit.

-The Milestone Mastercard works like a typical unsecured credit card — you can make purchases up to your credit limit and you must pay your balance off by the card’s due date to avoid interest.
-You won’t earn any rewards with the card, so there’s not much to keep track of other than your balance and the cost of keeping the card in your wallet.
+The Milestone Mastercard works like a typical unsecured credit card.
+You can use it to build credit when you pay your bills on time each month and stay mindful of your credit utilization.
+As with most unsecured cards, you can make purchases up to your credit limit, and you must pay off your balance by the card’s due date to avoid interest.
+You won’t earn rewards with the card, so you only need to monitor your balance and the cost of keeping the card in your wallet.

-This review breaks down this version of the Milestone Mastercard, which is available through Bankrate and potentially via the issuer’s website, but there are 28 or more versions of the Milestone card available through different websites, mailed prescreened offers and channels.
+While this review breaks down this version of the Milestone Mastercard, multiple versions of the Milestone card exist through different websites, mailed pre-screened offers and channels.

-If you’re offered a version of the Milestone Mastercard with such sky-high rates and fees, you should almost certainly avoid the card.
-You can find many alternative credit-building cards that charge no annual fees, carry lower APRs or even offer a rewards program.
+If you’re offered a version of the Milestone Mastercard with sky-high rates and fees, you should avoid the card.
+You can find many alternative credit-building cards that charge no annual fees, carry lower APRs or offer rewards programs.

 Why you might want the Milestone Mastercard